-In addition, we believe that the Charles & Colvard Created Moissanite® brand, in addition to other brands for both the moissanite jewel, including Forever Brilliant® for our whiter jewels, and fashion and moissanite finished jewelry that we are developing pursuant to our marketing programs, may create a long-term competitive advantage for our products as we build brand recognition.
+In addition, we believe that the Charles & Colvard Created Moissanite[®] brand, in addition to other brands for both the moissanite jewel, including Forever Brilliant[®] for our whiter jewels, and fashion and moissanite finished jewelry that we are developing pursuant to our marketing programs, may create a long-term competitive advantage for our products as we build brand recognition.
 We endeavor to partner with recognized designers and jewelry companies, in addition to our own proprietary brands of finished jewelry.
-Our exclusive services and licensing agreement with JudeFrances to custom design fashion and moissanite jewelry for Lulu AvenueTM was made pursuant to this strategy, and we continue to seek other opportunities for such partnerships.
 While our finished jewelry business is still developing, our goal is to build multiple strong brands sought after by the end consumer as our intellectual property rights expire in the future.
 We propose to focus our marketing efforts on emphasizing our attractive designs, coupled with moissanite's exceptional brilliance, fire, luster, durability, and rarity to establish moissanite as a primary consumer choice in fine jewelry.

-Our design, manufacture, and marketing of finished jewelry featuring moissanite under exclusive brands for sale at wholesale to distributors and retailers and at retail to end consumers through our Moissanite.com e-commerce and Lulu AvenueTM home party sales channels may result in some of our current wholesale customers perceiving us as a competitor, despite our efforts to use primarily non-conflicting sales channels.
+Our design, manufacture, and marketing of finished jewelry featuring moissanite under exclusive brands for sale at wholesale to distributors and retailers and at retail to end consumers through our Moissanite.com e-commerce and Lulu Avenue[®] home party sales channels may result in some of our current wholesale customers perceiving us as a competitor, despite our efforts to use primarily non-conflicting sales channels.
 As we continue to develop our finished jewelry business, we intend to increase distribution through new and existing channels without diminishing existing distributor and manufacturer relationships similarly to how many other companies have executed cross-channel marketing and distribution strategies.
 Due to the size of the finished jewelry market, we believe that such sales channels can co-exist, with the overall end result being increased consumer and brand awareness of moissanite products and a corresponding increased demand for not only our products, but those of our distributor and manufacturer customers as well.

 Competition in the direct selling industry is intense.
 Such well-known jewelry direct selling companies as Stella & Dot, lia sophia, Silpada, Park Lane, and Cookie Lee, among others, have a large number of independent sales representatives selling their products, strong brand recognition, and a loyal consumer following.
 These companies also have greater financial resources than we do to develop and market their products and recruit independent sales representatives into their businesses.
 Start-up companies in the direct selling industry often follow an "incubation" period of several years in which product offerings and marketing messaging are developed and refined, systems are implemented, and independent sales representatives are enrolled into the business.
-We expect our Lulu AvenueTM home party business to compete with other well-established jewelry direct selling companies based on our exclusive fashion and moissanite jewelry designs by JudeFrances.
-We also believe that Lulu AvenueTM will afford a higher earning opportunity and appeal to independent sales representatives due to the perceived value and higher price points of moissanite jewelry, available through no other jewelry direct selling company.
+We expect our Lulu Avenue[®] home party business to compete with other well-established jewelry direct selling companies based on our exclusive fashion and moissanite jewelry designs.
+We also believe that Lulu Avenue[®] will afford a higher earning opportunity and appeal to independent sales representatives due to the perceived value and higher price points of moissanite jewelry, available through no other jewelry direct selling company.